nikija/public/content/developers/api/connector.md

 ### Start Reservation

 Marks a reservation as `Started` (= checked in).
-Succeeds only if all starting conditions are met (the reservation has state `Confirmed`, does not have start set to future, has room assigned, the room is inspected etc).
+Succeeds only if all starting conditions are met (the reservation has the `Confirmed` state, does not have start set to future, has an inspected room assigned etc).

 #### Request `[PlatformAddress]/api/connector/v1/reservations/start`